Reporting a Crime

 Stay on the line with the communications dispatcher until they have gotten all the information.

 Do not confront the situations yourself.
-Wait for the police to arrive.
+Wait for the sheriff/officer to arrive.

 Remember emergency calls get first priority, all other calls are on a lower priority basis.